cultuurnet/uit-documentatie/content/content-management/latest/uitpas/uitpas-event_cardsystem_update.md

 # Update specific cardsystem for an event

+According to the philosophy of UiTPAS, all events of an UiTPAS organizer are by default UiTPAS events.
+With these endpoints you can deviate from that basic principle.

-**!These endpoints may only be used for specific use cases where not every event from the organizer is applicable for all card systems of the organizer!**
+**!Note that these endpoints may thus only be used for specific use cases where not every event from the organizer is applicable for all card systems of the organizer!**

 ## Host